heroku/heroku.jar/README.md

 ###Flexible async model

 Since we have decided to allow pluggable http client implementations, we also decided to allow asynchronous apis provided by the underlying httpclient implementations to surface themselves in the API.
-The com.heroku.api.connection.Connection interface allows implementations to parameterize the type of
+The com.heroku.api.connection.AsyncConnection interface allows implementations to parameterize the type of
 "Future" object they return from an async request.
 So for instance...

-The provided implementation of Connection that uses apache httpclient `implements Connection<java.util.concurrent.Future>` and so calls to executeCommandAsync will return a `<T extends CommandResponse> java.util.concurrent.Future<T>`
+The provided implementation of Connection that uses apache httpclient `implements AsyncConnection<java.util.concurrent.Future>` and so calls to executeCommandAsync will return a `<T extends CommandResponse> java.util.concurrent.Future<T>`

-The provided implementation of Connection that uses twitter finagle `implements Connection<com.twitter.util.Future>` and so calls to executeCommandAsync will return a `<T extends CommandResponse> com.twitter.util.Future<T>`, which has a much richer, composable api than the java.util.concurrent.Future api.
+The provided implementation of Connection that uses twitter finagle `implements AsyncConnection<com.twitter.util.Future>` and so calls to executeCommandAsync will return a `<T extends CommandResponse> com.twitter.util.Future<T>`, which has a much richer, composable api than the java.util.concurrent.Future api.